evalkov/binder_designer/README.md

 INSTALLATION

-Edit install.sh and specify the directory for installation for the repositories above.
+Edit install.sh and specify the install directory for the repositories above.
 By default, they will be installed in ~/soft

 then